Green-bellied hummingbird: Description

 The green-bellied hummingbird is 8 to 10.5 cm long and weighs 4.5 to 6.7 g.
 Both sexes of both subspecies have a straight, medium length, blackish bill with a pink to reddish base to the mandible.
 Adult males of the nominate subspecies have a dull golden-green head and back and olive green to brownish rump and uppertail coverts; the last sometimes have a purplish tinge.
 Their wings are dark purple brown and their tail deep blue to violet blue.
 Their underparts are a dark shining green becoming grayish brown at the vent.
 Their undertail coverts are grayish buff with paler edges.
 Adult females are similar to males with the addition of white fringes on the throat feathers and bronze or brownish edges to the tail feathers.
 Juveniles resemble females but have grayish brown or brownish gray underparts.
 Subspecies S. v. iodura has a coppery to purple tail and is otherwise like the nominate.

 Distribution and habitat

 Subspecies S. v. viridigaster of the green-bellied hummingbird is found in north-central Colombia on the east slope of the Eastern Andes.
 S. v. iodura is found in the Andes of western Venezuela.
 The species inhabits a variety of semi-open to open subtropical landscapes including the edges of gallery forest, plantations, scrub- and brushlands, river islands, and low secondary forest.
 It mostly occurs on the lower to middle slopes of the Andes at elevations between 400 and 1700 m.

 Behavior

 Movement

-The green-bellied hummingbird is basically sedentary but makes local movements to follow the availability of nectar sources.
+The green-bellied hummingbird is sedentary but makes local movements to follow the availability of nectar sources.